tvu2/potential-octo-funicular/proposal.md

 		@Test
 		public void test03addIngredients() {
+		// Initialize some ingredient objects
-		// Add some ingredients to the cookbook
+		// Add these ingredients to the cookbook
+		// Run viewIngredients() and iterate through list to make sure all ingredient objects created are
-		// print the
+		// in the List
 		}

 		@Test
-		public void test04() {
+		public void test04addRecipes() {
+		// Initialize some recipe objects
+		// Add these ingredients to the cookbook
+		// Run viewcookbook() and iterate through list to make sure all recipe objects created are
-		//
+		// in the List
 		}

 		@Test